Managing the forests and using the products they yield are important factors in efforts to tackle the problem of global warming.

 The forests provide raw materials and bioenergy which, unlike those based on oil, do not add new quantities of greenhouse gases to the atmosphere.
 Society is therefore increasingly turning its attention to the forests as part of the solution to the problem of climate change.

 The trees captures and stores carbon dioxide

-The combined volume of wood in the trees that grow in Holmen’s forests is increasing.
+The combined volume of wood in the trees that grow in Holmen's forests is increasing.
 A significant portion of growth takes place in young forests that are not yet sufficiently mature for harvesting.
 A major factor in this increasing growth is the way in which Holmen has managed its forests over a long period of time.
-Today Holmen only removes around 80-85 per cent of annual growth.
+Today Holmen harvests around 85 per cent of the annual growth.
 The trees in the forest capture carbon dioxide and store it as carbon in their biomass.
 The combined stock of wood is steadily increasing.
 More wood, that is to say increased biomass, also allows us to make products capable of replacing those that have an adverse impact on climate.
 The quantity of bioenergy that can replace fossil-based energy sources is increasing to the same degree.

 Wood - an excellent choice for the climate